Resonious/nvim-schemer/README.md

 To generate a new scheme for every vim session, stick `autocmd VimEnter * Schemer` into your `init.vim`.

+## Limitations

+Only works with Neovim, 'cause I didn't want to write the plugin in VimL or rely on an external scripting environment.

-**NOTE** nvim-schemer currently only supports truecolor, so you'll need to run `set termguicolors` in order for the colors to show.
+Currently only supports truecolor, so you'll need to run `set termguicolors` in order for the colors to show.

+The way tokens are grouped does not vary.
+Only the colors.
+And not everything is colored, to maintain some sanity.

+Assumes a black background.
+Apologies to light theme lovers.